Applying to UNCW as an Exchange / Study Abroad Student

 - UNCW Exchange Student Pre-Registration Assistance (Electronic Form) -

 UNCW Students begin registering for courses in late March/October and some courses fill up quickly.
 You may have difficulty getting into full classes if you wait until you arrive to register for courses.
-We try to minimize that problem by pre-registering you for courses that you request.SeaNet, select "Detailed Class Schedule", then choose the upcoming term (Fall 2013).
-Choose the subject you are searching for in the “Subject:” box.
-Then scroll to the bottom of the screen and click ‘Class Search.’
+We try to minimize that problem by pre-registering you for courses that you request.SeaNet, select "Detailed Class Schedule", then choose the upcoming term (Spring 2017).
+Choose the subject you are searching for in the "Subject:" box.
+Then scroll to the bottom of the screen and click 'Class Search.'
 To complete the Pre-Registration form, you will be required to use your unique login and password that will be sent to you by Amy Mabery.
-You will be able login and update your pre-registration requests until March 25th.
+You will be able login and update your pre-registration requests until October 17th.

-Acceptance packets for Fall 2013 will be mailed starting March 15th.
+Acceptance packets for Spring 2017 will be mailed starting October 17th.

 Once you have been officially admitted to the university, we will send you a letter of admission, immigration document (form DS-2019) and further instructions on registering for housing, meal plans, etc. We look forward to assisting you; if you have questions, please e-mail Amy Mabery.